7.62×39mm: Type 56: Chinese mild steel core

 Chinese (Type 56) military ammunition (developed in 1956) is an M43-style cartridge with a mild steel core (MSC) and a copper-plated steel jacket.

-In 1956, the Chinese developed their own 7.62x39mm assault rifle, also designated Type 56.
+In 1956, the Chinese developed their own 7.62×39 mm assault rifle, also designated Type 56.
 It is a variant of the Soviet-designed AK-47 (specifically Type 3 and AKM) assault rifles.
 Production started in 1956 at State Factory 66 but was eventually handed over to Norinco, who continues to manufacture the rifle, primarily for export.
-Norinco developed and produced 7.62x39mm ammunition for the Type 56 rifle.
+Norinco developed and produced 7.62×39mm ammunition for the Type 56 rifle.
 The Chinese ammunition (as well as all other M43 ammunition) is currently banned from importation in the United States because U.S. federal law classifies the round as an armor-piercing handgun round.
 This classification is based on materials and bullet design rather than on empirical ability to penetrate armor.